Skip to main contentArrow Right

 Compared to these other access control models, RBAC offers a happy medium of accessibility and security, which makes it an ideal fit for a wide range of B2B authentication use cases and adopter needs.

-RBAC offers several clear benefits, with the most obvious one being security.
+RBAC offers several clear benefits, with one of the most immediate being security.
 Access control is one of the key pillars of cyber defense, ensuring that sensitive data is only accessible to authorized individuals and thus preventing data breaches.

 Beyond being critical to keeping systems safe, RBAC is crucial for meeting regulatory compliance requirements.
 Many frameworks, such as HIPAA for healthcare data, the EU's GDPR for data protection, and PCI DSS for payment card information security, mandate stringent access control measures.
 RBAC addresses these requirements with straightforward and effective controls, keeping the organization compliant.